-Terms shall be renewable up to three times if desired by the member and approved by the Continuum of Care.
+Terms shall be renewable up to threetwo times (for a maximum of nine consecutive years) if desired by the member and approved by the Continuum of Care.
 Renewing terms shall be for three years unless a seat is being filled by a vacancy (refer to Section Vacancies above).